yunsujeon/OCR_Gloves/README.md

 # OCR_Gloves

 ## What is this?
 This product is for the multiple handicapped blind like Helen Keller.
-It convert image to text in real time and show vibration signal based on braille.
+It converts image to text in real time and vibrate motors based on braille.

 ## OCR
 Optical Character Recognition.
-It convert image to text.
+It converts image to text.
 We apply this tech after Image process by opencv.
 ### tesseract
 [tesseract](https://github.com/tesseract-ocr/tesseract)
 [tesseract-ocr](https://github.com/tesseract-ocr/tesseract/wiki)